-Houston rapper Megan Thee Stallion,née Megan Pete, announced the sad news on Instagram on Friday (March 22, 2019) that her manager and mother, Holly Thomas, had died from a cancerous brain tumor, an illness she had been battling for quite some time.
+Houston rapper Megan Thee Stallion (real name Megan Pete) announced the sad news on Friday (March 22, 2019) that her manager and mother, Holly Thomas, had died from a cancerous brain tumor, an illness she had been battling for quite some time.

 Megan provided the update on Instagram stories where she appeared to push back on people who were speculating the death of her mother was a case of Illuminati sacrifice.
 “Not that I owe strangers an explanation.
 People on the internet be sick AF.
 My mother had a brain tumor that was cancerous for a while now,” she wrote.